PaulGoldschmidt/Meross2InfluxDB/README.md

      ```

 3. **Configuration:**
-   - Create a `credentials.txt` file in the project directory with the following content, filling in your own details (see [credentials.txt.example](credentials.txt.example)):
+   - Create a `config.env` file in the project directory with the following content, filling in your own details (see [config.env.example](config.env.example)):
      ```
      MEROSS_EMAIL=your_meross_account_email
      MEROSS_PASSWORD=your_meross_account_password